brandur/sorg/content/fragments/the-cost-of-manga.md

 boost in sales) serves as a guiding light for anyone willing to look for one.

-For now, I'm lucky enough to have a library that carries complete collections, but if I wasn't, I doubt I'd be reading manga at all.
+For now, I'm lucky enough to have a library that carries complete collections, but if I wasn't, I might not be reading manga at all.

 [fairy-tail]: https://en.wikipedia.org/wiki/Fairy_Tail
 [one-piece]: https://en.wikipedia.org/wiki/One_Piece